-For purposes of applying the foregoing provisions, a former citizen is considered to have lost U.S. citizenship with a principal purpose to avoid U.S. citizenship if either (i) the individual's average annual net U.S. income tax for the five taxable years prior to expatriation exceeded \$100,000 (as modified by post-1996 cost-of-living adjustments); or (ii) the net worth of the individual on the date of expatriation was at least \$500,000 (as modified by post-1996 cost-of-living adjustments).
+the individual's average annual net U.S. income tax for the five taxable years prior to expatriation exceeded \$100,000 (as modified by post-1996 cost-of-living adjustments); or (ii) the net worth of the individual on the date of expatriation was at least \$500,000 (as modified by post-1996 cost-of-living adjustments).
 Section 877(a)(2) of the Code.
 See also sections 2107(a)(2)(A) and 2501(a)(3)(B) of the Code.

 However, a former citizen will not be considered to have lost citizenship with a principal purpose to avoid U.S. taxes as a result of the individual's tax liability or net worth if he or she qualifies for an exception under section 877(c) of the Code.
-To qualify for an exception, a former citizen must be described in certain statutory categories and submit a ruling request for a determination by the Secretary as to whether the individual's expatriation had for one of its principal purposes the avoidance of U.S. taxes.
+To qualify for an exception, a former citizen must be described in certain statutory categories and submit a ruling request, within one year of the date of loss of U.S. citizenship, for a determination by the Secretary as to whether the individual's expatriation had for one of its principal purposes the avoidance of U.S. taxes .
 Section 877(c)(1) of the Code.
 See also sections 2107(a)(2)(B) and 2501(a)(3)(C) of the Code.